History of Zambia: Bantu origins

-The Bantu people originally lived in West/Central Africa around what is today Cameroon/Nigeria.
+The Bantu people originally lived in West/Central Africa around what is today Cameroon.
 Around 4000 to 3000 years ago, they began a millennia-long expansion into much of the continent.
 This event has been called the Bantu Expansion, which was one of the largest human migrations in history.
 The Bantu are believed to have been the first to have brought iron working technology into large parts of Africa.
 The Bantu Expansion happened primarily through two routes: one was western via the Congo Basin and the other was eastern via the African Great Lakes.

 First Bantu settlement

 Ila Headman's son in Southern Zambia, Cattle formed an important part of their society.

 According to recent scholarship by Nicholas Katanekwa, the earliest Bantu people in Zambia were the "New Kalundu" culture, arriving from the west along the Zambezi valley from the fourth century CE.
-These groups are associated with Guthrie group R, as well as the ancestors of the Shona, Venda, ans especially Mbwela peoples.
+These groups are associated with Guthrie group R, as well as the ancestors of the Shona, Venda, and especially Mbwela peoples.

 The next Bantu people to arrive in Zambia came through the eastern route via the African Great Lakes.

 Enormous Ba-Ila settlement.
 These communities have been of interest to mathematicians due to their fractal pattern design.

 They arrived later in the 1st millennium AD.
 Among them were the Tonga people (also called Ba-Tonga, "Ba-" meaning "men") and the Ba-Ila and other related groups who settled around Southern Zambia near Zimbabwe.
 According to Ba-Tonga oral records, they are believed to have come from the east near the "big sea".

 They were later joined by the Ba-Tumbuka who settled around Eastern Zambia and Malawi.

 These first Bantu people lived in large villages.
 They never had an organised unit under a chief or headman and worked as a community and help each other in times of field preparation for their crops.
 Villages moved around frequently as the soil became exhausted due to using the slash-and-burn technique of planting crops.
 They also kept large herds of cattle which formed an important part of their societies.

 The first Bantu communities in Zambia were extremely self-sufficient.
 Many groups of people who encountered them were very impressed by this self-sufficiency.
 The early European missionaries that settled in Southern Zambia also noted the extreme independence of these Bantu societies, one of these missionaries noted: